Xarthisius/prace_preprep/README.md

 *What are your conclusions?
 What do you think of the usability of the assigned PRACE system?
 Which is the relevance of the obtained results for the stated scientific goals?
 Please, explain the outlook on the possible future work.*

-Although
-Obtained performance improvements will allow to achieve scientific goals of the project
+Obtained performance improvements will allow to achieve scientific goals of the project using a regular PRACE time allocation on TIER-0 infrastructre.

 ## Feedback and technical deployment